-Frank Sica has been a member of our board of directors and of our corporate governance, nominating and compensation committee, and a member and chairman of our audit committee, since 2008, Mr. Sica is also director of CSG Systems International, an account management and billing software company for communication industries, JetBlue Airways Corporation, a commercial airline, and Kohl's Corporation, an owner and operator of department stores.
+Frank Sica has been a member of our board of directors and of our corporate governance, nominating and compensation committee, and a member and chairman of our audit committee, since 2008.
+Mr. Sica is also director of CSG Systems International, an account management and billing software company for communication industries, JetBlue Airways Corporation, a commercial airline, and Kohl's Corporation, an owner and operator of department stores.
 Mr. Sica has served as a Partner at Tailwind Capital, a private equity firm, since 2006.
 From 2004 to 2005, Mr. Sica was a Senior Advisor to Soros Private Funds Management.
 From 1998 to 2003, Mr. Sica worked at Soros Fund Management where he oversaw the direct real estate and private equity investment activities of Soros.
 From 1988 to 1998, Mr. Sica was a Managing Director at Morgan Stanley.
 Mr. Sica holds a bachelor's degree from Wesleyan University and an M.B.A. from the Tuck School of Business at Dartmouth College.

 Ole Wikborg has been a member of our board of directors and of our audit committee and chairman and member of our corporate governance, nominating and compensation committee since 2008.
 Mr. Wikborg has been involved in the marine and shipping industry in various capacities for over 35 years.
-Since 2002, Mr. Wikborg has served as a director and senior underwriter of the Norwegian Hull Club, based in Oslo, Norway.
-He was a member of the Norwegian Hull Club management team from 2002 to 2016, when he moved to London to take up the position as the head of the London branch of Norwegian Hull Club, established that year.
+From 2002 to 2016, Mr. Wikborg has served as a member of the management team, a director and a senior underwriter of the Norwegian Hull Club, based in Oslo, Norway.
+In 2016, he moved to London to take up the position as the head of the London branch of Norwegian Hull Club, established that year.
 From 2002 to 2006, Mr. Wikborg also served as a member and chairman of the Ocean Hull Committee of the International Union of Marine Insurance ("IUMI").
 Since 2006, he has served as Vice President and a member of the Executive Board of the IUMI, and he was elected as President of IUMI from 2010 to 2014.
 Since 1997, Mr. Wikborg has served as a board member of the Central Union of Marine Insurers, based in Oslo, and was that organization's Chairman from 2009 to 2013.
 From 1997 until 2002, Mr. Wikborg served as the senior vice president and manager of the marine and energy division of the Zurich Protector Insurance Company ASA.
-Prior to his carrier in marine insurance, Mr. Wikborg served in the Royal Norwegian Navy, attaining the rank of Lieutenant Commander.
+Prior to his career in marine insurance, Mr. Wikborg served in the Royal Norwegian Navy, attaining the rank of lieutenant commander.